tinujosk/vet-hospital/README.md

 2) Check medicine prescribed by doctor and deliver it to patient.
 3) Create pharmacy bill (automatic) and attach it to appointment.
 4) View patient/Owner details.

-Shared Component Ideas

-1) Pharmacy inventory Table, and stock details (Shared among pharmacy, admin, doctor - to see availability)
-2) Patient/Owner component (Nurse can edit details)
-3) Medical history (Should this be a separate component?)